Etobicoke: Language

+Ethnicity

 Most of Etobicoke's visible minorities and immigrants reside in North Etobicoke, with 62% of its population being foreign-born.
 Many people from India, Jamaica, Iraq, Guyana, Somalia, Ghana, Philippines, Nigeria, Pakistan and Bangladesh have settled in North Etobicoke.
 Etobicoke's central and south end has a large European population from countries such as Italy, Poland, former Yugoslavia, and Ukraine, and some of the wealthiest neighbourhoods in Toronto such as The Kingsway.